DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 To briefly point out the obvious again: your websites and servers require cybersecurity.

 You can get started with advanced security and performance by signing up for the [Cloudflare Business Plan](https://www.cloudflare.com/plans/business/), which costs only $200 per month.
-Visit the website to learn more.
+This plan includes a Web Application Firewall (WAF) and the latest version of TLS encryption, which are requirements for [PCI DSS compliance](https://www.cloudflare.com/resources/assets/slt3lc6tev37/1kR1Ql7kIS7wsgPpFYASkG/3860de26da985a63a5e5127d2d28f140/PCI_compliance.pdf).
+Visit the websites to learn more.

 However, keep in mind that the Business Plan is a self-service option, so you will be responsible for setting everything up yourself.